mwaeckerlin/vscode/README.md

 The SSH Key must not have a password.

 You can add the key file in another way into the container, e.g. by copying it into the volume.
-Make sure the file is owned by user `somebody` insde the container:
+Make sure the file is owned by user `somebody` inside the container:

-    docker-compose exec vscode /bin/mkdir /data/.ssh
+    docker-compose exec vscode /bin/mkdir /code/.ssh
-    docker-compose exec vscode /bin/chmod go= /data/.ssh
+    docker-compose exec vscode /bin/chmod go= /code/.ssh
-    docker-compose cp ~/.ssh/id_ed25519 vscode:/data/.ssh/
+    docker-compose cp ~/.ssh/id_ed25519 vscode:/code/.ssh/
-    docker-compose exec -u root vscode /bin/chown -R somebody /data/.ssh
+    docker-compose exec -u root vscode /bin/chown -R somebody /code/.ssh

 ### Docker Swarm Configuration File